raabuchanan/raabuchanan.github.io/_portfolio/99mcgill-robotics.md

 ![alt text](/images/mr2.jpg "RoboSub 2016")
 In the figure above, our robot uses the forward facing camera and visual servoing to bump into the underwater buoy, scoring our team points.
 ![alt text](/images/mr3.jpg "RoboSub 2016")
-The 2016 team competeing in 2016 and reaching the final round.
+The 2016 team competeing in San Diego and reaching the final round.
 Our best performance ever!